Contact us

 • Dan Kidner (MA 2005) is director of the artists' film production company and exhibition space, Picture This, in Bristol.

-• Marta Kuzma (MA 2002) is Director of Office for Contemporary Art Norway, in Oslo - a foundation created by The Norwegian Ministry of Culture and The Norwegian Ministry of Foreign Affairs.
-She is a curator at Documenta 13 (2012).
+• Marta Kuzma (MA 2002) is the dean of the Yale University School of Art.
+She was previously (2007-13) director of the Office for Contemporary Art Norway, Oslo - a foundation created by the Norwegian Ministry of Culture and the Norwegian Ministry of Foreign Affairs.
+She was also a curator at Documenta 13 (2012).

-• Michael Sperlinger (MA 2000) is Assistant Director of Lux, an agency for artists' film and video, in London.
+• Michael Sperlinger (MA 2000) previously assistant director of Lux, an agency for artists' film and video, in London, has taken up a post as professor of writing and theory at the Oslo National Academy of the Fine Arts, Norway.

 Modern European Philosophy MA

-• Andres Saenz de Sicilia (MA 2011) has been awarded a PhD Studensthip in the CRMEP to investigate the concept of subsumption in Kant, Hegel, Marx and after.
+• Andres Saenz de Sicilia (MA 2011) has been awarded a PhD studentship in the CRMEP to investigate the concept of subsumption in Kant, Hegel, Marx and after.

-• Pavel Khazanov (MA 2010) won a full-funded place in Comparative Literature at the University of Pennsylvania.
+• Pavel Khazanov (MA 2010) won a fully funded place in comparative literature at the University of Pennsylvania.

-• Vijak Haddadi Moghaddam (MA 2009) won a PhD Studentships in the CRMEP.
+• Vijak Haddadi Moghaddam (MA 2009) won a PhD studentship in the CRMEP.

-• Dustin McWherter (MA 2006) was awarded his PhD in the CRMEP in 2010 - see PhD Alumini.
+• Dustin McWherter (MA 2006) was awarded his PhD in the CRMEP in 2010 - see PhD Alumni.

 Philosophy and Contemporary Critical Theory MA